JakBul/1stMS/README.md

 I used Google fonts 'Raleway' to design logo of website.
 I felt leaving font 'sans-serif' was a simple choice and stood out on the page in uppercase style.

-- [Raleway](https://fonts.google.com/specimen/Raleway) was used for the logo.
+- [Raleway](https://fonts.google.com/specimen/Raleway) was used for the logo

-- [sans-serif](https://fonts.google.com/knowledge/glossary/sans_serif) was used for all other secondary text.
+- [sans-serif](https://fonts.google.com/knowledge/glossary/sans_serif) was used for all other secondary text

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the facility section or social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the facility section or social media icons in the footer

 ## Features

 This is a fully responsive website that was designed mobile-first as this is the most likely way it will be viewed; the page is divided into four pages listed in the navbar.
 Where a colour or image background has been used, it has a slightly transparent opacity and the text is white, or red color used throughout the project which highlights the keywords.
 All of the headings the body text use font sans-serif in uppercase, this consistency has been used across the website to create a coherent design.
 Headings, buttons and hover effect use similar colors to build an easy-to-follow apperance.

 ### Existing Features

+### Home Page

 - **Navbar**